Appleby Frodingham CC

 Cawthorne’s second XI play in the SYSCL, and the club plan to run two junior teams in the under 11 and under 13 age groups in 2020.

 The picturesque ground has a well-equipped pavilion in which teas of legendary status are served.
 It is accessed from Tivydale, opposite the School, in the Village down the narrow, untarmacked Dark Lane.

 Doncaster Town CC

-Yorkshire League founder members Doncaster were founded in 1911.
+The origins of Yorkshire League founder members Doncaster Town go back to 1911.
 They won the Yorkshire League in 1999 and were the first winners of the Yorkshire League Knock-Out Cup in 1972, which they won on a further three occasions.
 The most famous day in the club's history came in 1998, when YSPL Hall of Fame inductee Nick Cowan led them to victory in the National Knock-Out Cup final against Bath at Lords.

 A founder member of the YSPL in 2016, Doncaster were relegated at the end of that season, but bounced back again as SYSCL champions the following year.
-Revitalised, Doncaster finished in fifth place in the YSPL last season.
+Revitalised, Doncaster finished in fifth place in the YSPL in 2018.